 Can I Give My Dog Mints?
 Answer: No

-As with humans, there are many possible causes why your dog may have bad breath.
-One type of problem can be associated with dental issues.
-If your dog has cavities of infections like gingivitis, this can manifest in the form of bad breath.
-You should therefore check for any signs of gum inflammation as well as bleeding inside the mouth.
+As with humans, there are many possible causes as to why your dog has bad breath.
+The main problem can often be associated with dental issues.
+If your dog has cavities or infections like gingivitis, this can manifest in the form of bad breath.
+You should, therefore, check for any signs of gum inflammation as well as bleeding inside the mouth.

-Any type of mouth infection can cause bad breath as this can be a breeding ground for germs if left untreated.
-You should therefore consult a vet immediately so as to provide treatment for your pet dog.
-Note that even simple mouth problems can lead to serious infections that can affect your dog’s overall health, so you should not take this symptom very lightly.
+Mouth infection can definitely cause bad breath.
+This can create a breeding ground for germs if left untreated.
+In such a case, you should consult a vet immediately so as to provide treatment for your beloved pet dog.
+Even simple canine mouth problems can lead to serious infections that can affect your dog’s overall health.
+Don’t take this issue lightly by simply providing a mint.

-On a lighter note, your dog’s bad breath can simply mean that there could be some food particles left inside the mouth.
-Food and bacteria can lead to plaque (just like in people) and this can cause bad breath.
-If this is the case, your dog’s breath problem is easier to handle as you simply need to brush his or her teeth to rectify the bad breath issue (but use doggy toothpaste!).
+On a lighter note, your dog’s bad breath can simply mean that there’s some food particles left inside the mouth.
+Food and bacteria can lead to plaque, just like in people, and this causes bad breath.
+If so, your dog’s breath problem is easier to handle as you just need to regularly brush their teeth to rectify the bad breath issue (but use doggy toothpaste!).

-Although it can generally be assumed that a dog’s bad breath problem can be traced to leftover food particles in the mouth, it is still wise to be extra cautious.
-You should be observant of your dog’s behavior and report any unusual behavior to the vet.
-You should mainly watch his or her appetite as a dog with health issues usually loses appetite in food.
+Although it’s often assumed that bad breath in dogs can be traced to leftover food in the mouth, it’s still wise to be cautious.
+Be observant of your dog’s behavior and report any unusual behavior to the vet.
+You should mainly watch their appetite since a dog with health issues usually loses a healthy appetite.

-You should also look inside your dog’s mouth to see if there’s any bleeding or swelling.
-And are there missing teeth too?
-Missing some teeth is not a very good sign and you should immediately take your doggy to the vet for a quick check up.
+You should also look inside your dog’s mouth periodically to see if there’s any bleeding or swelling.
+Are there any missing teeth?
+Missing teeth is not a very good sign.
+If so, you should immediately take your dog to the vet for a check up.

-Other signs to watch out for are drooling, sensitivity on the mouth area and refusal to eat.
-A dog that has gum problems will find it very painful to eat and will only drink water.
+Other signs to watch out for are drooling, sensitivity around the mouth area and refusal to eat.
+A dog with gum problems will find it very painful to eat and will usually only drink water.